-PT Network Intermediate Holdings, LLC Unaudited Statements of Cash Flows (Parent Company Only) December 31, 2018 and 2017
+PT Network Intermediate Holdings, LLC

+Unaudited Statement of Cash Flows (Parent Company Only)

+For the Year Ended December 31, 2018

 PT Network Intermediate Holdings, LLC (PTNIH) does not maintain a bank account as all cash transactions are at the PT Network, LLC (PTN) level or other consolidated subsidiaries.
-There was no cash activity for the years ended December 31, 2018 and 2017 at the PTNIH level.
+There was no cash activity for the year ended December 31, 2018 at the PTNIH level.